DiveInShivam/Python-Analytics-and-ML-Projects/Project_Diabetes_Prediction/README.md

 - **Evaluation**: Evaluated models using accuracy, precision, recall, and F1-score.

 ## Results
-The Random Forest model performed best with an accuracy of 85%.
+The KNN model performed best with an accuracy of 73%.

 ## How to Run
 1. Clone the repository.